Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 You can calculate RevPAR for any time frame, making it simple to spot trends in your results.

-The metric gives insight into how to modify rates to boost efficiency, regardless of if you find steady year-over-year growth or regular declines every May or December.
+The metric gives insight into how to modify rates to boost efficiency, regardless of whether you find steady year-over-year growth or regular declines every May or December.

 Because RevPAR is such a broadly used metric, it can be used to determine how well your hotel competes in your local market.